polyaxon/polyaxon/site/docs/intro/quick-start/index.md

  * You persisted your logs and outputs.
  * You visualized the results using Polyaxon's native dashboard and Tensorboard.

-To gain a deeper understanding of what happened and how Polyaxon can help you iterate faster with your experiments, please check the next section of [this tutorial](/docs/intro/quick-start/components/)
+To gain a deeper understanding of what happened and how Polyaxon can help you iterate faster with your experimentation process, please check the next section of [this tutorial](/docs/intro/quick-start/components/)